Problem-dependent attention and effort in neural networks with applications to image resolution and model selection: Results from Threshold-based Classifiers

+For the ImageNet-style images in panel C, the setup is slightly different because the images have different sizes.
+The threshold-based classifier first uses images that are downsampled by a rate so that the smaller side has 64 pixels.
+If the image is already smaller than 64 pixels on both sides, then no downsampling is applied.
+If the propensity score for the forecast on the 64 image falls below the threshold, then the model generates a projected value for an image that is downsampled by a rate so that the smaller side has 128 pixels, and if that propensity falls below the threshold, then the 256 image (the benchmark) is used.
+Additionally, a different set of thresholds is used, because propensity scores tend to be lower for the best ImageNet classifiers than for the best classifiers of the smaller images.

+As the results from panels A and B of Table \ref{tab:threshold} show, for the logistic model, the results vary across the datasets considered.
+For the MNIST and Fashion MNIST datasets, the sequential classifier with an 80\% threshold achieves roughly the same accuracy as the benchmark but with 32.1\% to 40.1\% less data usage.
+For the KMNIST, however, the impacts are negligible, and for the SVHN and CIFAR-10, the propensities from the downsampled images consistently fall below the thresholds, so that accuracy is unaffected but data cost is increased.

-As the results from Table \ref{tab:threshold} show, for four out of five datasets on which the LeNet-5 dataset is applied, there is some threshold at which the sequential classifier achieves substantial data savings relative to the benchmark with minimal reduction in classification accuracy.
+For the LeNet-5 model, for four out of five datasets on which the model is applied, there is some threshold at which the sequential classifier achieves substantial data savings relative to the benchmark with minimal reduction in classification accuracy.
 For the MNIST data, for example, when the 99.9\% threshold is used, the LeNet-5 model achieves accuracy of 94.1\% while consuming only 304.6 bytes of data---less than half of what is required in the benchmark case.
 The sequential approach with the LeNet-5 model performs similarly well with the KMNIST, Fashion MNIST, and SVHN datasets.
 For KMNIST, for instance, using the 95.0\% threshold produces classification accuracy of 88.8\% while consuming only 238.8 bytes.
 For Fashion MNIST, using the 90.0\% threshold produces accuracy of 85.0\% while consuming only 342.7 bytes, and for SVHN, using the 90.0\% threshold produces accuracy of 81.3\% while consuming only 378.3 bytes relative to 1,024 bytes in the benchmark application.
-In all four of these cases, the degradation in performance is less than 5\%, and the cost in terms of data usage is reduced by 56.3\% to 69.5\%.
-For the CIFAR-10, however, the threshold-based sequential LeNet-5 classifier only increases data usage relative to the benchmark.\footnote{By comparison, the resolution-adaptive network of \citet{Yang2020b}, which is designed to reduce computational intensity rather than bandwidth or data requirements, achieves reductions of 20\% to 65\% in Floating Point Operations per Second (FLOPS) relative to well-known classifiers, also with minimal loss in accuracy.}
+In all four of these cases, the degradation in performance is less than 5\%, and the data cost is reduced by 56.3\% to 69.5\%.
+For the CIFAR-10, however, the threshold-based sequential LeNet-5 classifier only increases data usage relative to the benchmark.\footnote{By comparison, the resolution-adaptive network of \cite{Yang2020b}, which is designed to reduce computational intensity rather than bandwidth or data, reduces Floating Point Operations per Second (FLOPS) by 20\% to 65\% relative to well-known classifiers, also with minimal loss in accuracy.}